 Sam was a wonderful man.
 This award is a fitting tribute to him and we look forward to implementing it.
 Our thanks to ADInstruments for their generosity and our lasting thanks to Sam as colleague, mentor and teacher.

 Award: Up to $500 to attend the Annual meeting of the Human Anatomy and Physiology Society.
-Two awards are available, both sponsored by ADInstruments.
+Three awards are available, all sponsored by ADInstruments.

 1. Be a member in good standing of the Human Anatomy and Physiology Society (HAPS);